 Batch codes are critical for traceability, enabling a product to be traced through all stages of production, processing, and distribution.
 Individual batch numbers are made up of a combination of different identifying codes, relating to the product, production line, production date, the time of production, and so on.

-These codes are vitally important for product recalls.
-If a consumer, retailer, or anyone further down the supply chain finds a problem with a product, the batch code allows the product to be traced back to the source.
 Products with the same batch code can then be withdrawn from sale at a reduced cost to the manufacturer.
-The larger a product’s batch, the more costly it is to facilitate a product recall.
+After all, the larger a product’s batch, the more costly it is to facilitate a product recall.

 Types of batch coding machine